Lian Suharevich

 Lian Suharevich (Hebrew: ליאן סוכרביץ'; born 2 December 2009) is an Israeli rhythmic gymnast.
-She represents Israel in international competitions as a member of the group.
+She represents Israel in international competitions.

 Career

 In July 2019 Suharevich won gold in the All-Around, one gold and one silver medal at the Israel Southern District Championships.
 In August 2021 she took 8th place overall pre juniors at the Israeli Championships.

 In 2025, after all the gymnasts that competed at the Paris Olympics retired, she entered the new group becoming its younger member.
 In May competing at the European Cup stage in Burgas along Agam Gev, Kristina Eilon Ternovski, Arina Gvozdetskaia, Varvara Salenkova and Maya Gamliel, she won gold with 5 hoops and bronze in the cross battle.
 Later she was selected for the European Championships in Tallinn.
 There she won silver in the All-Around and bronze in team.

+In early 2026 it was revealed that she finished her career as part of the national group.